Malfoy/malfoy.github.io/index.md

 #### 2. Raven

-Raven is overlap graph assembler based on existing components: Minimap and Racon (polishing) and use them to produce a clean and contiguous assembly.
+Raven is overlap graph assembler based on existing components: Minimap (overlap detection) and Racon (polishing) and use them to produce a clean and contiguous assembly.

 [//]: # raven LR_0.1.fa  --graphical-fragment-assembly raven_graph.gfa -t 8 > raven_contigs.fa